 One tablespoon of extra virgin olive oil contains approximately:

 - Calories: 126

 - Carbohydrates: 0 grams

 - Fiber: 0 grams

-Potential Health Benefits of Extra Virgin Olive Oil
+Extra Virgin Olive Oil Health Benefits

 The antioxidant activities of polyphenols in olive oil may reduce the risk of developing cancer.
 The highest concentrations of polyphenols in any variety of olive oil are in extra virgin olive oil.

 A number of studies have linked high olive oil intake to maintaining healthy bones.
 This includes reduced risk of hip fracture and improved bone density.
-The mechanism behind this is also suspected to be based in polyphenols.
+The mechanism behind this is also suspected to be based on polyphenols.

 Potential Risks of Extra Virgin Olive Oil